Recollections: A Long Walk

 “Because she missed Grandpa.”

 “Oh.”
 I was too embarrassed to admit that I had thought she’d cried because I hadn’t come to the funeral.
 Always the center of the universe.
-Or maybe it was just a problem of syntax.
+Or maybe it was just a question of syntax.

-But simple and homey didn’t come cheap, and the box I aspired to cost six dollars.
-It was worth it.
-It had Silver Fountains, and Vesuvius Volcanoes, Magic Serpents, Color Cones, and Cosmic Sparklers.
-So around Easter, my parents would start crediting my fireworks account ten cents for each time I did the dishes after supper, and if I was diligent, by July Fourth I could afford the six, maybe even the seven dollar collection.
+They were simple confections – a little color, bright light, and sometimes a gentle whistle – but when Aunt Mary oo’ed, and Uncle John chuckled, and Dad said “that was a good one!
+Let’s see what this one’s like…” the Roman candles and sparklers seemed in their simple, homey sincerity more than a fitting celebration of a nation’s bedrock principles.
+Don’t be fooled, though, simple and homey didn’t come cheap.
+The deluxe box I wanted to buy cost six dollars.
+It included Silver Fountains, and Vesuvius Volcanoes, Magic Serpents, Color Cones, and Cosmic Sparklers.
+So around Easter, my parents would start crediting my fireworks account ten cents for each time I did the dishes after supper, and if I was diligent, by July Fourth I could afford the six, maybe even the super deluxe seven dollar and fifty cent collection.

 Recollections: Gaic